toverainc/willow/README.md

 ```

 At this point you can press and hold the record button (furthest to the right).
 When you release, and if you said anything and have a speaker connected, you will hear the T5 voice repeat whatever you said.

+## TO-DO

+- We currently don't use the AFE (audio front-end) interface.
+There's no gain control, acoustic echo cancelation, etc so Whisper isn't doing as well as it should.
+There are also probably acoustic issues with the out of the box mics on the dev kit.
+- There are some strange buffering/timing issues.
+You will notice audio clipping depending on timing with button presses.
+I've tweaked quite a few fundamental things in the SDK to improve this (and the S3 is a big help) but we will need to look at this further.
+- ESP-ADF audio pipelines are difficult to manage.
+We're currently POSTing raw WAV frames to the air-infer-api with some hints on sample rate, etc. We then come back to the air-infer-api with a separate HTTP playback pipeline to fetch a static file.
+Ideally we could return a formatted version of the TTS response in the body and play that directly.
+The current approach adds unnecessary latency and is completely unsuitable for production use.
+- Wake word engine, VAD, mDNS, HA integration, etc.
+- Much more.